-1. Unity of ideas.
-We as a revolutionary movement need to be heading in the same direction or else we will dilute our ability to create revolutionary organization and direction.

-2. Unity of tactics.
+- 1. Unity of ideas.
+We as a revolutionary movement need to be heading in the same direction or else we will dilute our ability to create revolutionary organisation and direction. - 2.
+Unity of tactics.
 If our revolutionary struggle is to have any real success, we need, in my view, to have a clear analysis of tactics.
 Our tactics need to be applied based upon what is effective in the situations in which we use them.
 One of the problems I have seen in the Anarchist movement is militancy of image over militancy of substance.
-Revolutionary militancy does not just act out an image of militancy, but rather it uses tactics that advances the process of building a revolution.
-Part of that involves day-to-day struggles, for revolutionary process is also a process of winning concessions from our enemies.
-Once the analysis of tactics makes clear which tactics will benefit the purpose they are being applied to, then we need to unite behind those tactics as a force of power.
-If we cannot do that then again we dilute our ability to succeed.
+Revolutionary militancy does not just act out an image of militancy, but rather it uses tactics that advance the process of building a revolution.
+Part of that but rather it is a continuously flowing evolution.
+Any moment in time is influenced to one degree or another by things that went on before that moment.
+Thus, the analysis of any struggle or event must take into consideration its influence on that which came after it.